123wiseshaurya/SchedulerX/README.md

-# JobScheduler Pro - Complete Enterprise Scheduling Platform
+# SchedulerX - Complete Enterprise Scheduling Platform

 A complete job scheduling system built with Node.js, React, Kafka, PostgreSQL, MinIO, and Redis for scheduling and processing email and binary jobs and script automation.